CodyAdam/mobile_project/doc/2-layouts.md

 - **Cody ADAM** is in charge of the Jetpack Compose project
 - **Arthur ALLAIN** is in charge of the Jetpack XML project

+For the XML part, we have chosen to split the question in different functions in the code and display the needed one by uncommenting the line.

 <!--
 TP report to be handed in to your teacher before : 26/02/2023 at 23h59 Link for the TP report: https://forms.gle/wmTKBZhJPXhckxJ46